qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 Create functions and abstractions appropriately, but avoid excessive layering/wrapping.

 Wrapping is often motivated by prior failure to refactor, or failure to test, leading to brittle code you don't dare touch.
-But having lots of layers, that basically all have the same responsibility, with confusingly similar names... well, it's confusing.
+But having lots of layers, that basically have the same responsibility, with confusingly similar names... well, it's confusing.
 You're taking a bad situation and making it worse.
 Don't do that.

 Too many abstractions can also occur because you are imagining several use cases that may never materialize, so you write a "framework" for these imaginary use cases.
 This is where YAGNI comes in: You Ain't Gonna Need It.